 Daniel Michener of Minnesota received his CFE credential this past fall after studying with the CFE Exam Prep Course.
 Michener feels that the CFE credential has opened his eyes to other areas of fraud he wouldn’t normally investigate and that it will help his credibility as an investigator.
 When Daniel Michener is not working, he trains jJudo and Brazilian Jjiu-jJitsu ; because he enjoys the workout challenge of the workout.
 DanielMichener also enjoys playing the guitar and traveling.
 After earning the CFE credential, Daniel feels this will help his credibility as an investigator and opened his eyes to other areas of fraud he normally wouldn’t investigate.

 Coach: When did you receive your CFE credential?

-Coach: You attended the CFE Exam Review Course in New York and following the course you sat for the CFE Exam on-site.
-Please describe your experience of participating in the four-day course and then sitting for the exam immediately after.
+Coach: After attending the CFE Exam Review Course, you sat for the CFE Exam on-site.
+Please describe your experience of participating in the four-day course and sitting for the exam immediately afterward.

 Coach: What did you like most about the CFE Exam Review Course?

 Michener: I thought the material was relevant and encompassed the spectrum of fraud topics.
 There was some material I was already comfortable with from my work, but I found most of the topics to be new concepts.
 So I enjoyed the challenge of learning new material.

 Coach: In what ways do you feel that your new CFE credential will be beneficial to you in your current profession?